seokgukim/dotfiles/README.md

 ```

 The script will:

-- Leave a directory at `~/dotfiles` with the cloned repository
-- Install required packages based on your package manager (apt, pacman, dnf)
-- Install Node.js (latest LTS) for language servers
-- Install Neovim (latest stable) from GitHub releases, using `lazy.nvim` to manage plugins
-- Install ripgrep, fd, and other CLI tools
+- Install Nix if not present and source the Nix profile
-- Install Python packages via system `pip`
+- Install essential packages via nix-env (Neovim, Nushell, Node.js, ripgrep, fd, etc.)
-- Install `rbenv` and Ruby for Ruby LSP
-- Install language servers and formatters
-- Set up symbolic links for configurations
-- Configure Docker access
-- Run `~/.bashrc` to apply changes
+- Clone this repository into `~/dotfiles`
+- Link Neovim config to `~/.config/nvim` and link `/root/.vimrc`
+- Add the user to the docker group
+- Create a basic SSH config in `~/.ssh/config`
+- Set Nushell as the default shell when available
+- Append EDITOR/VISUAL and Nix profile sourcing to `~/.bashrc` and create `~/.config/nushell/config.nu`

 ## :gear: What's Included

 ### Neovim Features

 - **Plugin Manager**: [lazy.nvim](https://github.com/folke/lazy.nvim)
 - **Theme**: [nightfox.nvim](https://github.com/EdenEast/nightfox.nvim)
 - **LSP**: Full language server support with auto-completion